sohjunjie/the7chefs_backend/README.md

 ```
         $ python manage.py runserver
 ```

+#### 5. Before that...
+You might not be able to successfully run the server in step 4 as you will need an environment file containing the configuration variables required by the code.
+You the format of the environment file can be found in this [dot.env file](dot.env).
+You will need to rename `dot.env` to `.env`.

-You can create your database objects such as users manually from http://127.0.0.1:8000/admin after running the server instance with ur local machine
+You can now create your database objects such as users manually from http://127.0.0.1:8000/admin after running the server instance with ur local machine through the command in step 4.